Jiin-dom/EduCoach/docs/implementation/learning-path-replanning-behavioral-spec.md

 The flow begins when:

+- a student uploads/processes a new document and EduCoach bootstraps a baseline plan
 - the student completes a quiz
 - the student reviews flashcards and changes concept review state
 - the system updates concept mastery, confidence, due dates, or priority scores